 Q. I have a degree in another field (chemistry, biology, mechanical engineering, etc).
 Do I have a chance of being admitted?
 Will I need to take additional courses?

 A. Most of our students have an undergraduate background in chemical engineering.
 However, we do admit students with other backgrounds, provided they have taken math courses that include differential equations.
+Computer science and physical chemistry courses are also recommended for students having a BS in the sciences.
 These students generally need additional coursework in order to strengthen their chemical engineering background.
 We do not offer admissions contingent on completing preliminary or remedial courses.
 If you wish to take preliminary undergraduate coursework in Chemical Engineering, you must apply to the undergraduate program.

 Q. Is it possible to take courses on a part-time basis?